YassineMarroun/BuildingAndroid2.0/README.md

   - Viewing how operations are declared for MAPS.
   - Viewing the declaration of FOR and WHILE loops.
   - Using NULL Safety.
+  - Declaration of methods with input parameters and with a return value.

 01.KidsOperationsApp
   -